space-wizards/docs/src/en/space-station-14/round-flow/proposals/ninja.md

 - [Fix ninja stunlocking](https://github.com/space-wizards/space-station-14/pull/33244)
 - All Space Ninjas are now bio-engineered humans, making it so they don't get specie-specific attributes such as tail-dragging.
 - The space ninja gloves have lost their EMAG interactions with lathes and printers.
+- Removes the survival box from the ninja's satchel, as there's no longer any use for it.
 - Lower the energy katana's one-handed damage.
 - Lower the ninja throwing star's piercing damage to compensate for the newly added ninja caltrops.
 - Lower the ninja throwing star's stamina damage.